ScareCrowShibProtector/Scarecrow/README.md

 # Scarecrow

-🎃 SCARECROW - THE SHIB PROTECTOR is the latest ERC-20 token with the aim to scare all the predators away and protect our master - SHIB 🎃
+🎃 SCROW - THE SHIB PROTECTOR is the latest ERC-20 token with the aim to scare all the predators away and protect our master - SHIB 🎃

 This is a TAX-FREE token 👀